nathanl/swappy/README.md

 # Swappy

-Elixir-based anagram generator.
+Fast, customizable, Elixir-based anagram generator.

 ## Trying It Out

 Assuming you have Elixir installed, you can clone this repo, `mix deps.get` and `mix help generate_anagrams`.

-## Installing As a Project Dependency (not yet available)
+## Installing As a Project Dependency

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+Swappy is [available via Hex](https://hex.pm/packages/swappy).
+The package can be installed as:

-  1. Add swappy to your list of dependencies in `mix.exs`:
+  1. Add Swappy to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do